raspberrypilearning/fart-detector/WORKSHEET.md

 In input mode things work slightly differently.
 Naturally you would assume that the reading of the pin would be `HIGH` if it was connected to 3.3 volts and `LOW` if connected to ground.
 There is actually a voltage *threshold* that lies somewhere around 1.1 to 1.4 volts.
 The actual threshold varies slightly between different hardware revisions of the Raspberry Pi (but we can cope with this).
 Below the threshold is `LOW` and above it is `HIGH`.
 So for example 1.0 volt would read `LOW`, despite there actually being some voltage there where as 1.6 volts would read `HIGH` despite this being a lot less than 3.3.

-This is quite a *hacky* way to do it but if we use some resistors to bring the output voltage of air quality sensor down to just below this threshold then the spike caused by a fart will trip it over from LOW to HIGH and we have our digital fart detection.
+This is quite a hacky way to do it but if we use some resistors to bring the output voltage of the air quality sensor down to *just below* this threshold then the spike caused by a fart will trip it over from `LOW` to `HIGH` and we have our digital fart detection.